24dakenlo/light-physics/README.md

 #### Exercise 1-1: Derive enery of a photon in case (1) $\lambda = 450\text{ nm}$, (2) $\lambda = 680\text{ nm}$.
 Answer: (1) $E=6.63\times10^{-34}\text{J s}\times 3.00\times 10^{8} \text{m s}^{-1}/(450\times 10^{-9} \text{m})=4.4\times 10^{-19}\text{ J}$.
 (2) $E=2.9\times 10^{-19}\text{ J}$.

+This exercise calculated energy of photon of two lights: blue light (1) and red light (2) both of which are the peak of absorption by the chlorophyll a which is a main pigment of photosynthesis by terrestrial plants.
+The result shows the photon's enegy of blue light is larger than that of red light.
+It is understandable because the energy is inversely proportional to the wavelength: the longer the wavelength, the smaller the energy.

 Wavelength $\lambda$ has an important meaning for photon.